- visit a college

 Examines the anatomy and physiology of the hematopoietic and hemostasis systems, hematology and hemostasis case studies, anemia categories, and thrombocyte, hemostatic, and malignant and nonmalignant leukocyte disorders.
 Emphasis on interpreting, evaluating, and reporting hematology and hemostasis results, anticoagulant therapy, morphology, peripheral smear correlation with analyzer results and patient condition, erythrocyte indices, collection techniques, specimen handling, calibration, and quality control.
 Methods of analysis on hematology and hemostasis analyzers, and preventive maintenance.
-Prerequisites: Acceptance into the Medical Laboratory Science program or permission of Program Director.
+Prerequisites: A grade of "C" or better in MDL240, acceptance into the Medical Laboratory Science program, and permission of the Program Director.

 SUN System The Shared Unique Number (SUN) System helps students identify courses that will directly transfer among Arizona's community colleges and three public universities.
 Using the SUN System, students can easily search for and enroll in courses that offer direct equivalency at other Arizona colleges and universities.
 SUN courses have their own unique course number and prefix listed alongside each college's course number.